andreimandrique/weather-app/README.md

-# webpack-template
+# Weather App

-This is my personal webpack-template to get started using webpack in The Odin Project project
+This is the weather app that I created using Javascript and Webpack while learning about API in the The Odin Project Course

 In the root folder run